-On January 9, 1961 two black students, Hamilton Holmes and Charlayne Hunter, entered the University of Georgia campus to register for classes.
+On January 9, 1961 two Black students, Hamilton Holmes and Charlayne Hunter, entered the University of Georgia campus to register for classes.
 Their registration was the end of a long court battle to integrate the university that began a decade earlier when another student, Horace Ward, tried to gain admission into the law school.
 Holmes and Hunter were represented by an NAACP law team, as was Ward, who earned his law degree from a different university.

-Both Holmes and Hunter attended Turner High School, an all-black high school in Atlanta, Georgia where Holmes graduated at the top of his class, was the captain of the football team, and senior class president.
+Both Holmes and Hunter attended Turner High School, an all-Black high school in Atlanta, Georgia where Holmes graduated at the top of his class, was the captain of the football team, and senior class president.
 Hunter finished third in her class, was the lead editor on the school’s paper, and was crowned Miss Turner.
-For almost two years the University of Georgia gave many reasons why they denied these students’ applications.
+For almost two years, the University of Georgia gave many reasons why they denied these students’ applications.
 While the legal battle continued, the students began their education at different schools.

-On January 6, 1961, U.S. District Court Judge William Bootle stated “the two plaintiffs are fully qualified for immediate admission” and “would already have been admitted had it not been for their race and color.”
-On January 9 as the new students walked through the all-white school, they were met by mobs of people yelling racial slurs.
+On January 6, 1961, U.S. District Court Judge William Bootle stated, “the two plaintiffs are fully qualified for immediate admission” and “would already have been admitted had it not been for their race and color.”
+On January 9, as the new students walked through the all-white school, they were met by mobs of people yelling racial slurs.
 On their third night in school, another mob of students headed towards the residence hall where Holmes and Hunter lived.
-The rioters threw bricks and bottles at the building before the Athens, Georgia police ended the riot.
+The rioters threw bricks and bottles at the building before the Athens, Georgia, police ended the riot.

-After the students returned, they met another Turner High School alumnus, Mary Frances Early, transferring to the University of Georgia from University of Michigan to offer moral support and earn her master’s degree.
+After the students returned, they met another Turner High School alumnus, Mary Frances Early, transferring to the University of Georgia from the University of Michigan to offer moral support and earn her master’s degree.